MichaelHinrichs/FinModelUtility/README.md

 - [@RenolY2](https://github.com/RenolY2), as their [SuperBMD](https://github.com/RenolY2/SuperBMD) tool was referenced to clean up the BMD logic.
 - TTEMMA, as their [Gar/Zar UnPacker v0.2](https://gbatemp.net/threads/release-gar-zar-unpacker-v0-1.385264/) tool is used to extract the contents of Ocarina of Time 3D files.
 - Twili, for reverse-engineering and documenting the ZAR archive format and various additional research.
 - [@xdanieldzd](https://github.com/xdanieldzd), for reverse-engineering and documenting the CMB and CSAB formats.
+In addition, their [Scarlet](https://github.com/xdanieldzd/Scarlet) tool was referenced for dumping GAR files.

 ## Supported games